This the fifth part of my critique on Dr Craig’s article .

 I do want to address this contention: “Because only persons have intrinsic moral value.”

 We have dealt with the “intrinsic value” part already but I contest that.
 While I certainly can agree with his contention later, that persons are ends I think animals are ends as well.
 If I were to see a human and a Tarsier drowning and I could only save one, I would of course choose the human (though it’s a close race) but that doesn’t mean, that other creatures have no value at all and that we don’t have moral responsibility for them as well.
+We assign them value as well and therefore we are responsible for them as well.

 I have no objections to the rest of this paragraph though plenty for the following ones which I will tackle in the next few posts.